AndreaSainz/FinalProject/README.md

 │   └── observation_test/
 ```

-### Data Processing
+## Data Processing

-To enable faster and more consistent data loading during training and evaluation, we recommend preprocessing the dataset using two scripts: `extract_sinograms_gt.py` and `extract_sinograms_low_dose.py`.

-These scripts prepare the data by pairing each ground truth image with its corresponding sinogram, and organizing the results in a more efficient format for downstream use:

-- `extract_sinograms_gt.py`: Takes the ground truth images and computes the corresponding full-dose sinograms (i.e., simulated sinograms with normal radiation levels).
-It saves both the ground truth image and its sinogram in the output.
-- `extract_sinograms_low_dose.py`: Takes the ground truth images and the low-dose observation sinograms, combining them into a single file that includes the ground truth image and the associated low-dose sinogram.

-Each script should be executed **three times**, once for each of the dataset splits (`train`, `validation`, `test`).
-You need to specify the input directories (from `data/ground_truth_*` and `data/observation_*`) and the output directory, which should be set to `data_sino`.
+To prepare the data for training and evaluation, you need to simulate both full-dose and low-dose sinograms from the ground truth CT images.

+This is done using the script `sinograms_simulation.py`, which performs the following steps:

+1. **Upsampling**: The ground truth images are upsampled from 362×362 to 1000×1000 pixels using bilinear interpolation.
+This is done to avoid the *inverse crime* during forward projection.
+2. **Projection**: The upsampled images are projected using the tomosipo **fan-beam geometry** (via `ts.cone`) to compute the clean sinogram.
+Although the operator is called `ts.cone`, in 2D it corresponds to a fan-beam setup, as used in clinical CT.
+3. **Saving**: Two outputs are generated and saved for each image:
+   - A **full-dose version**, which directly uses the clean sinogram.
+   - A **low-dose version**, created by simulating realistic Poisson noise with a reduced photon count (`N₀ = 4096`), followed by normalization using a maximum attenuation coefficient (`μ_max = 81.35858`, ensuring that CT images lie in the [0, 1] range), and finally applying the Beer–Lambert transform.

+Each image and its corresponding sinogram (either full-dose or low-dose) is saved in a `.hdf5` file under separate output folders.

+Run `sinogram_simulation.py` once for each dataset split (`train`, `validation`, `test`).
+The results will be stored under `data_sino/`.

 After processing, the `data_sino/` directory should have the following structure:
 ```